OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:55

-The chief priests and the whole Sanhedrin were looking for evidence against Jesus so that they could put him to death, but they did not find any.
+The chief priests and the whole Sanhedrin were seeking evidence against Jesus to put him to death, but they did not find any.

 ## Mark 14:56